rancher/rio/docs/v0.6.0/developing-application-using-rio.md

 # Developing application using Rio

-Rio CLI provides a easy way to build and deploy your applications into k8s cluster.
-It takes advantage of [Riofile](./riofile.md) and [buildkit](https://github.com/moby/buildkit) to build images and update images to deployment.
+Rio CLI provides an easy way to build and deploy your applications into a k8s cluster.
+It takes advantage of [Riofile](./riofile.md) and [buildkit](https://github.com/moby/buildkit) to build images and update deployments with them.

 #### Using Riofile to develop applications